What happens when nurses and physicians suffer work-related injuries while caring for their patients?

 Annually, the direct and indirect costs associated with worker-related injuries in the healthcare industry are projected to exceed $20 billion.
 The nurses, aides, and orderlies suffer the highest rate of work-related injuries.
 As a result, many of these workers miss time from work as they are simply unable to physically perform the job duties.
 Unfortunately, these dedicated healthcare professionals are commonly denied workers’ compensation benefits.

-At the Ramos Law Firm, we have represented healthcare workers ranging from physicians to nurses to hospital laundry workers who have been injured at work.
+At Ramos & Law, we have represented healthcare workers ranging from physicians to nurses to hospital laundry workers who have been injured at work.
 Our lawyers are experienced with handling the unique balance between healthcare professions, healthcare facilities, and insurance companies.

 Are you a physician, nurse, or any other healthcare worker who has been hurt at work?
 Please contact me for your free and confidential consultation about your workers’ compensation benefits.